Log-Concavity in Powers of Infinite Series Close to $(1-z)^{-1}$

-In this paper, we are interested in the ``initial" log-concavity of the powers of an infinite series.
-Our main motivation is the unimodality problem of the Nekrasov-Okounkov polynomials, defined by
+Many methods have been developed to show the unimodality and log-concavity of various combinatorial polynomials.
+We refer to the excellent surveys of Brenti \cite{Brenti} and Stanley \cite{Stanley, Stanley2} for a collection of these methods, which encompass algebra, combinatorics, and geometry.
+For example, breakthrough works by Adiprasito, Braden, Huh, Katz, Matherne, Proudfoot, Wang, and many others \cite{Huh, Huh2, Huh3} use methods in algebraic geometry to settle the Mason and Heron–Rota–Welsh conjecture on the log-concavity of the chromatic polynomial of graphs and the characteristic polynomial of matroids.

+This paper settles the unimodality of the Nekrasov-Okounkov polynomials, an important family of polynomials in combinatorics and representation theory.
+The Nekrasov-Okounkov polynomials are defined by

-where $\lambda$ runs over all Young tableaux of size $n$, and $\cH(\lambda)$ denotes the set of hook lengths associated with $\lambda$.
-These polynomials are central in the groundbreaking Nekrasov-Okounkov identity(\cite{NO})
+where $\lambda$ runs over all Young tableaux of size $n$, and $\cH(\lambda)$ denotes the multiset of hook lengths associated with $\lambda$.
+They are central in the groundbreaking Nekrasov-Okounkov identity \cite{NO}

 In \cite{HN}, Heim and Neuhauser posed the conjecture that $Q_n(z)$ are unimodal polynomials.
-In \cite{HZ}, the author and Letong Hong showed that for sufficiently large $n$, the unimodality of $Q_n(z)$ is implied by the following conjecture. \begin{conjecture} Define the series $f(z)$ as
+In \cite{HZ}, the author and Letong Hong showed that for sufficiently large $n$, the unimodality of $Q_n(z)$ is implied by the following conjecture. \begin{conjecture} Let $f(x)$ be the infinity series defined by

 where $\sigma_{-1}(n) = \sum_{d | n} d^{-1}$.
-Let $c_{n,k}$ be the coefficient of $z^n$ in $f^k(z)$.
+Let $a_{n,k}$ be the coefficient of $z^n$ in $f^k(z)$.
 There exists a constant $C > 1$ such that for all $k\geq 2$ and $n \leq C^k$, we have

 \end{conjecture}